kzhovn/statusbar-pomo-obsidian/README.md

 "Log active note" will include a link to the active note at the time the pomodoro timer started in the log message.
 Be default, the link to the note will appear after the timestamp, but you can customize the location using [{{logFile}}].

 You can open the current log file by clicking the timer.

+## Notifications
+You can enable system notifications, which allow you to receive notifications outside of the Obsidian app.
+Note that if you installed Obsidian through Flatpak on Linux this may not work.
+As a workaround, you can install Obsidian via [one of the other supported methods](https://obsidian.md/download).